open-mmlab/mmgeneration/docs/en/user_guides/6_useful_tools.md

-# Useful tools
+# Tutorial 6: Useful tools

-We also provide tools for users.
+In this tutorial, we introduce some useful tools for users.

 ## Print full config

-We incorporate modular and inheritance design into our [config](config.md) system, which is convenient to conduct various experiments.
+MMGeneration incorporates config mechanism to set parameters used for training and testing models.
+With our [config](config.md) mechanism, users can easily conduct extensive experiments without hard coding.
 If you wish to inspect the config file, you may run `python tools/misc/print_config.py /PATH/TO/CONFIG` to see the complete config.

 An Example: